-In this study, we focus on monitoring perturbations of the E-field near the ground caused by the transported dust layers, with

-- 90 special emphasis on slow E-field perturbations (with duration larger than 6 hours to exclude phenomena with small timescales or local effects of random origin), and we attempt to classify and comment on the electrical activity of the dust layers.
-As electrically active, we define the layers that exhibit charge separation and behave as electrostatic generators in the GEC, similarly to electrified shower clouds and thunderstorms (e.g. Mallios and Pasko, 2012).
-Conversely, electrically neutral are assumed to be the layers with no charge separation which, therefore, act as passive elements in the GEC, similarly to the non- - 95 electrified shower clouds (e.g. Baumgaertner et al., 2014).
-Four selected cases of Saharan dust plumes are examined, as captured over Finokalia and Antikythera atmospheric observatories by the same ground-based electrometer, as well as by the sophisticated Polly^{XT} lidar system.
-In Section 2, we provide an overview of the instrumentation and measurement techniques, and specify the methods used to parameterize the electrical behaviour of the dust layers.
-In Section 3, we present the modelled E-field behaviour which is used as a proof of concept for the explanation of the E-field diurnal variation (relative to the local profiling information from the lidar.
+In this study, we focus on monitoring perturbations of the E field near the ground caused by the transported dust layers, with special emphasis on slow E-field perturbations (with a duration larger than 6 h to exclude phenomena with small timescales or local effects of random origin), and we attempt to classify and comment on the electrical activity of the dust layers.
+As electrically active we define the layers that exhibit charge separation and behave as electrostatic generators in the GEC, similarly to electrified shower clouds and thunderstorms (e.g. Mallios and Pasko, 2012).
+Conversely, electrically neutral ones are assumed to be the layers with no charge separation which, therefore, act as passive elements in the GEC, similarly to the non-electrified shower clouds (e.g. Baumgaertner et al., 2014).
+Four selected cases of Saharan dust plumes are examined, as captured over Finokalia and Antikythera atmospheric observatories by the same groundbased electrometer, as well as by the sophisticated PollyXT lidar system.
+In Sect.
+2, we provide an overview of the instrumentation and measurement techniques and specify the methods used to parameterize the electrical behaviour of the dust layers.
+In Sect.
+3 we present the modelled E-field behaviour which is used as a proof of concept for the explanation of the E-field diurnal variation (relative to the local reference field) presented in the results section along with the dynamic evolution of the dust episodes as revealed by the profiling information from the lidar.
 We further discuss whether the configuration of finite cylindrical charge accumulation regions, previously suggested for the representation of charge distributions within thunderclouds (Krehbiel et al., 2008; Riousset et al., 2007), is capable of reproducing our experimental results.
-Finally, we present our conclusions in Section 6.
+Finally, we present our conclusions in Sect.
+6.